 Well, I had one of those moments not long ago, but in order for this post to make sense, I need to fill in a little back-story.
 Read the rest of this entry

 One of the more frustrating aspects of dealing with Lewy Body Dementia is the wild changes in ability often experienced by those who have the disease.
-Their abilities to function can go up and down more frequently than Oprah Winfrey’s weight, throwing the caregiver into a constant state of confusion as to how they should prepare for what’s coming next.
+Their abilities to function can bounce around more than a BB in a boxcar, throwing the caregiver into a constant state of confusion as to how they should prepare for what’s coming next.
 While I would never presume to predict the future for anyone dealing with this disease (or any other disease, for that matter) there are certain changes along the way that most will eventually deal with, unless their LO (loved one) dies suddenly.
 I refer to these milestones as “Game-changers.”
 Game-changers are tipping points in our LOs functioning that require us to alter our lifestyle in some manner.
 These are not day-to-day changes in function, but specific milestones that alter life dramatically.

 These milestones will be different according to your individual situation, but seeing the changes experienced by others can provide food for thought for those starting this journey.